untoldstory69/PlayWrightSpecFlow/README.md

 ### Replace Given, When and Then in the step definition with StepDefinition, so that the steps won't be GWT specific.

+### Using Playwright debug mode
+		Open the pwsh in the project folder (simply go to the project folder if file explorer and type pwsh in file path and hit enter) powershell will open
+		Enter:
+			$env:PWDEBUG=1
+			dotnet test
+			 >>> if you want to run specific test then enter dotnet test --filter "TextBox"